When to Book Your Wedding Videographer

 The real question is what parts of your wedding day you actually want to remember ten years from now.
 Once you know that, the photo vs video thing sorts itself out pretty quick.

-I started with photography.
-My first wedding was 2018 with a Canon 6D.
-Since then I have probably photographed five to ten weddings and filmed maybe three times that many.
+I started with videography.
+My first wedding was 2018 at Home Hill Winery with a Canon 6D.
+Since then I have stepped into photography as well.
 So I have been on both sides of this.

 I know what a photographer sees during your ceremony.
 I know which moments work better frozen in a photo versus captured on video.
 And honestly?
 I prefer video now.
 But I still think you should get both if you can swing it.